Carefully read through the information below before initiating your application.

 Select referees who are familiar with your academic and career aspirations.
 Your reference should be able to comment on your academic ability and potential to succeed in a graduate program and as a Public Health professional or researcher.
 Referees will be asked to comment on the applicant in such areas as leadership, organization and problem solving.
 Generally, a former professor/supervisor or employer is the most appropriate reference.
 At least one academic reference is recommended.

 It is recommended that you confirm your reference’s availability and email address prior to submitting their contact information.
-Alert them that an email, with the appropriate link to the reference submission pages, will be arriving from: SGS Graduate Admissions Application.
+Alert them that an email, with the appropriate link to the reference submission page, will be arriving from the U of T, School of Graduate Studies.

 It is critical that you contact your references in advance to explain this process so that they can respond appropriately.
-Also, it may be necessary to follow up with your references, to ensure that the reference is submitted, electronically, by the deadline.
+It may be necessary to follow up with your referees to ensure that the reference is submitted, electronically, by the deadline.

 4. Complete SGS online application